info@journeybeyondtravel.com

-Camping in MoroccoOne of the most inexpensive ways to experience the sights and sounds of a region may be by camping there.
+One of the most inexpensive and arguably one of the most immersive ways to experience the sights and sounds of a region, may be by camping there.
 Camping can provide you with a laid-back and leisurely way to spend a vacation or extended holiday.
 Besides, what better way is there to get out away from all the people you left behind?
-Camping in Morocco will not really be that different than any other place as far as the privacy you might find or the feelings you may experience out under the stars.
-Yet, the majestic views may be like nothing you’ve ever experienced elsewhere.

 If you prefer to get lost in the Moroccan wilderness, you can choose from a variety of remote camping sites available at budget-friendly costs.
 How you reach these sites is largely determined by what region you’re drawn towards.
-If you like scenic mountain views while trekking the High Atlas Mountains, for example, and you love to stay active, you might indulge on a jaunt into the foothills in the winter.
+If you like scenic mountain views while trekking the Atlas, for example, and you love to stay active, you might indulge on a jaunt into the foothills in the winter.
 Or, journey much higher in altitude in the summer and fall months.
 Land Rovers and other vehicle transportation can only take you so far before you have to start hiking!

 The High Atlas Mountains are full of trails and tiny villages that don’t appear on official maps.
 Many tourists choose to travel with a Morocco tour operator, although many used to trekking in various parts of the world might venture off by themselves.
 Along the way, boarding in a villager’s home is always an option.
 This sort of travel experience means that you will be immersed in the local Berber culture as well able to absorb natural beauty of the region.